gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitLab-gij-self-managed.md

 <br>

-# Integrate GitLab.com with Jira Server/Data Center
+# Integrate GitLab.com with Jira Data Center/Server

 GitLab introduced personal access tokens (PAT) since version 8.8 and now (v10+) prefers this type of authentication for accessing the git repositories.
 Service users are strongly advised to switch from using username/password to using Personal Access Tokens (PAT) for GitLab.com.